Prabhakar Sinari

-Prabhakar Vitthal Prabhu Sinari (born 23 November 1928) is an Indian freedom fighter, IPS officer, former Inspector General of Police and former assistant director of the R&AW.
-A founding member of the Azad Gomantak Dal, he was part of the Liberation of Dadra and Nagar Haveli.
-After the Liberation of Goa, he became its first IPS officer and later became Goa's Inspector General of Police and then the assistant director of the R&AW.
+Prabhakar Vitthal Prabhu Sinari (born 23 November 1928) is an Indian independence activist, IPS officer, former Inspector General of Police and former assistant director of the R&AW.
+A founding member of the Azad Gomantak Dal, he was part of the Indian annexation of Dadra and Nagar Haveli.
+After the Indian annexation of Goa, he became its first IPS officer and later became Goa's Inspector General of Police and then the assistant director of the R&AW.

 Early and personal life

-Prabhakar Vitthal Prabhu Sinari was born on 23 November 1928 (Note: Aged 93 in 2021–22) in Ribandar, Tiswadi taluka, Portuguese Goa, to Vitthal Purushottam Prabhu Sinari.
+Prabhakar Vitthal Prabhu Sinari was born on 23 November 1928 (Note: Aged 93 in 2021–22) in Ribandar, Portuguese Goa, to Vitthal Purushottam Prabhu Sinari.
 He completed his education with a Bachelor of Arts degree.
-From a young age, he became involved in the freedom movement, actively participating in activities since 1946.
-Sinari's brothers, Purushottam and Dinkar, were also active in the Goa liberation movement.
+From a young age, he became involved in the independence movement, actively participating in activities since 1946.
+Sinari's brothers, Purushottam and Dinkar, were also active in the Goan independence movement.

 Sinari is married to Vilasini and lives in Caranzalem as of 2021.